galaxyproject/training-material/topics/single-cell/tutorials/scCiteSeq-RStudio/preamble.md

 {: .comment}

 # Get Your Data
-For this tutorial, we'll use a publicly available dataset of 8,617 cord blood mononuclear cells (CBMCs) which have been sequenced for transcriptomic measurements as well as 11 surface proteins.
+For this tutorial, we'll use a publicly available dataset of 8,617 cord blood mononuclear cells (CBMCs) which have been sequenced for transcriptomic measurements as well as 11 surface proteins ({% cite Satija&Smibert2017 %}).

 ><comment-title></comment-title>
 >A quick note on nomenclature when working with Cite-Seq.
->ADT: (or antibody derived tag) represents the cell surface protein measurements
+>ADT: ( antibody derived tag) refers to the cell surface protein abundance measurements
->RNA: represents the transcriptomic measurements
+>meanwhile RNA: represents the transcriptomic measurements {: .comment}
-{: .comment}

 First on the to-do list is importing our csv files.
 You can do this in a couple of ways: